Portalum/Portalum.Zvt/README.md

 <img src="https://raw.githubusercontent.com/Portalum/Portalum.Payment.Zvt/main/doc/logo.png" width="200">

 # Portalum.Payment.Zvt
-ZVT standard cash register interface

-This library is intended to simplify the first steps with the ZVT protocol so that you can immediately communicate with your payment terminal.
-Our implementation is designed for communication via network.
-But it should also be possible to communicate via Serial without much effort.
-It is also possible to easily integrate the whole thing into a web service using this implementation.
+Portalum.Payment.Zvt is a library designed to simplify communication with payment terminals.
+The library is based on Microsoft .NET.
+Communication via TCP/IP is supported and communication via a serial connection is also provided.
+The most important commands to handle a payment process are also already integrated.

 ## Supported features